paulllee/lamp-setup/README.md

 2. Restart the computer.

-3. Open Windows Terminal and run `wsl --set-default-version 1` to set future WSL installations to Version 1.
+3. Open Windows Terminal (PowerShell or CMD) and run `wsl --set-default-version 1` to set future WSL installations to Version 1.

 4. Install **Ubuntu 18.04, 20.04, or 22.04 LTS** from the **Microsoft Store**.
    - Open up the application and wait a few minutes.